 Having so many fantastic beaches close to one another helps spread out the crowds, so even though the secret’s out that summer is the best time to visit Bermuda, you won’t feel at all like there are too many people on the island.

 In the heat of summer, there’s no more pleasant place for explorers to be than Clearwater Beach, the northern tip of the infamous “Bermuda Triangle.”
 It’s a bit off the beaten path for most travelers, so it’s never as crowded as the island’s more well-known beaches.
-The shallow, clear water is ideal for snorkeling.
+The shallow, clear water is ideal for snorkeling in Bermuda.

 You can walk from the beach to the Cooper’s Island Nature Reserve, a prime spot for birdwatching and admiring the incredible views of Nonesuch Island and Pear Rock.
 A few snack shops are available around the beach, but it’s not as developed as some of the beaches closer to Hamilton.